 This flexible model comes with its own share of cybersecurity challenges, which stem from the blurry network perimeter created by employees using a mix of work and personal devices from their homes, offices, and other locations.

-We at OSIbeyond can help you overcome these challenges by helping you implement the cybersecurity strategies described in this article.
+We at OSIbeyond can help you overcome these hybrid work environment challenges by helping you implement the cybersecurity strategies described in this article.
 Contact us today for more information.